SCUT-ShiXian/AL_DGCNN/README.md

-Run DGCNN with randomly sampled points as labelled.

-Download training, validation and testing data for ShapeNet dataset.
+#Download training, validation and testing data for ShapeNet dataset.
 Run prepareDataset.sh

 #BaiduDisk is supported as this moment.
 Download and unzip to the ./ directory of this project.
 You should keep the